-Note: The dates and dollar amounts on the SF-424 are for the complete project period and not just the first project year, first phase, or other subset of the project period.
+Note: The dates and dollar amount on the SF-424 are for the complete project period and not just the first project year, first phase, or subset of the project period.

-Save the SF-424 in a single PDF file using the following convention for the title "ControlNumber_LeadOrganization_424".
+Save the SF-424 in a single PDF file using the following convention for the title "ControlNumber LeadOrganization 424".